 Why Target Mileage Matters

-The target mileage on a Run to Maintain Plan is your steady-state weekly volume—the distance you want to sustain throughout your plan.
+The target mileage on a Run to Maintain is your steady-state weekly volume—the distance you want to sustain throughout your plan.
 By entering one consistent mileage figure, you help Runna keep you fit and strong between training blocks, avoiding spikes or drops that can lead to fatigue or injury.

 How Target Mileage Affects Your Plan